 1. Have your friends over for a game night!

-Cold weather is coming!
 From Scattegories to monopoly, games are a fun way to not only spend quality time with your significant other and but love on friends in the warmth of your home.
-I have heard great reviews about the Speak Out , a game where you put in a mouth piece and try to describe things.
-It could be a great way make a fool of yourself in front of your favorite people.
+Austin and I are HUGE fans of the game One Night Ultimate Werewolf.
+If you want to have a double date, give us a call.
+We are obsessed.

 2. Go on an oldies drive.

-Go on a drive and listen to your favorite songs from childhood or your awkward teenage years.
-Make sure you don’t hold back.
+Go on a drive, and listen to your favorite songs from childhood or your awkward teenage years.
+Don’t hold back.
 We all know you had a thing for The Backstreet Boys…

 3. Go to a local game.